Gaushikmr/Codewayy-Python/README.md

 * A program in Python which should take a string of 3-4 lines and write it to a txt file.

+**Task 6** :

+* A function for checking the speed of drivers.
+This function should have one parameter: speed.
+If speed is less than 70, it should print “Ok”.
+Otherwise, for every 5km above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.
+For example, if the speed is 80, it should print: “Points: 2”.
+If the driver gets more than 12 points, the function should print: “License suspended”

+* A Python program to remove an empty tuple(s) from a list of tuples.

+* A Python function that accepts a string and calculate the number of upper case letters and lower case letters.

+* Find all occurrences of “at” in given string ignoring the case(take string as input from user.)

+* Create a function to count number of words in a sentence (Take input from user)

+* A positive integer, n, is said to be perfect if the sum of its proper divisors equals the number itself.
+(Proper divisors include 1 but not the number itself.)
+If this sum is less than n, the number is deficient, and if the sum is greater than n, the number is abundant.
+Use the function name and the argument as: def findType (n): The Function should return 1 if the given integer is a deficient number, return 0 if it is a perfect number and return -1 if it is a abundant number.

+* A function named check_marks.
+This method checks whether the marks is greater than or equal to 90 and if it is greater than or equal to 90, the method returns true.
+If the marks are less than 90, a custom Exception named NotEligibleException is raised and an appropriate message as shown in the sample output is displayed.